WEMIX Market Cap Hits $241.53 Million (WEMIX)

 - QANplatform (QANX) traded 1.9% lower against the dollar and now trades at $5,315.99 or 0.27634730 BTC.

 WEMIX’s genesis date was August 17th, 2020.
 WEMIX’s total supply is 1,018,187,200 tokens and its circulating supply is 123,233,682 tokens.
 WEMIX’s official Twitter account is @wemixnetwork.
 The Reddit community for WEMIX is https://reddit.com/r/wemixnetwork and the currency’s Github account can be viewed here.
-The official website for WEMIX is wemix.com.
-WEMIX’s official message board is wemixnetwork.medium.com.
+WEMIX’s official website is wemix.com.
+The official message board for WEMIX is wemixnetwork.medium.com.

 WEMIX Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as WEMIX directly using U.S. dollars.
-Investors seeking to trade WEMIX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as WEMIX directly using US dollars.
+Investors seeking to trade WEMIX should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy WEMIX using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “WEMIXUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );